 - Visit the school buildings, attend school events and evening activities to best understand the district and needs

-- Demonstrate ethics and a high degree of ethics
+- Demonstrate integrity and a high degree of ethics

 Board of Education Policy

 The superintendent where appropriate, develops administrative regulations to implement Board polices.
-These regulations are specific steps or procedures to enforce and support Board policy.
+These regulations are specific steps or procedures to implement and support Board policy.